solarwinds/uamsclient-puppet/README.md

  - `uams_override_hostname`: Optional variable to set a custom Agent name.
 By default, Agent name is set to the hostname.

 ### Managed locally Agents
-Variable `uams_managed_locally` is used to set Agent as managed locally by configuration file.
-Is designed to allow configuration of the UAMS Agent locally, without necessity of adding integrations manually from SWO page.
+The variable `uams_managed_locally` is used to configure the Agent to be managed locally through the configuration file Is designed to allow configuration of the UAMS Agent locally, without necessity of adding integrations manually from SWO page.

 If the UAMS Agent gets installed as a **managed locally** agent then it will wait for the local configuration file to be accessible.
 The default local configuration is `/opt/solarwinds/uamsclient/var/local_config.yaml`